ImChinaNB/MCDaemon/README.md

 If you have any suggestions or find any bugs, please submit them in the Issues tab.

-*To the original creator: I've PM you for permission to make this project, however i didn't get a response in three months.
+*To the original creator kafuuchino-desu: I've PM you for permission to make this project, however i didn't get a response in three months.
 Tell me if you don't agree and I'll delete this respository as soon as I can.*